 Home organization doesn’t have to be a big, huge Marie Kondo affair.
-It can be quick, fairly painless, and yes, affordable.
-That is, if you use these home organization ideas.
+It can be quick, fairly painless, and yes, inexpensive.
+That is, if you use these DIY home organization ideas.

 Got the home organizing bug?
 Check out these other articles for fresh inspo:

 - Genius ways to organize your kitchen cabinets

 - Dollar Tree organization ideas

 - How to get your Tupperware under control

 1. Create a toothbrush organizer out of a cutlery tray.